Garden-AI/hpc-models/README.md

 ### 1. Clone the Repository

-To get started, clone this repository into a directory where you have read and write access, typically in `/u/$USER/ondemand/`.
+To get started, clone this repository into a directory where you have read and write access, typically in `/projects/bdao/$USER/physnet_hpc`.

 ### 2. Submit the job

 In Job Composer, select Add new job from specific path, select shell file, and submit task.

 ### 3. Check for the output
-View the corresponding output file in data.
+View the corresponding output file in `/u/$USER/ondemand/data/sys/myjobs/projects/default`.